woossi0/suite/docs/usermanual/source/install/redhat/vm.rst

       Import Appliance link

 #.
-Select the Boundless Suite virtual machine file.
+Select the Boundless Server virtual machine file.

 #.
 Details about the virtual machine will be displayed.
 Click :guilabel:`Import`.